Japan Self-Defense Forces: National Security Strategy

 On 17 December 2013, National Security Strategy was adopted by Cabinet decision.
 NSS sets the basic orientation of diplomatic and defense policies related to national security.
 NSS presents the content of the policy of "Proactive Contribution to Peace" in a concrete manner and promotes better understanding of Japan's national security policy.

 On 25 July 2018, the Japanese government settled on a 3-year strategy to counter possible cyberattacks against key parts of the nation's infrastructure ahead of the 2020 Tokyo Olympic and Paralympic Games.

 In December 2022, Japan announced a new national security strategy.
-This new strategy would double defense spending, going beyond the previous rough limit of 1 percent of GDP.
-Japan also plans to invest in counter-strike capabilities, including buying US Tomahawk cruise missiles and developing its own weapons systems, including hypersonic glide vehicles and hypersonic missiles with a range of 3,000 km.
+This new strategy would increase all "national security-related spending" to 2 percent of Japan's GDP, while increasing the military budget from 5.4 trillion yen ($40 billion) in 2022 to 8.9 trillion yen ($66 billion) by 2027, up 65%.
+This would lead to a spending a total of around 43 trillion yen ($321 billion) between 2023 and 2027, up 56% from 2019 to 2023.
+Japan also has stated its plans to invest in counter-strike capabilities, including buying US Tomahawk cruise missiles and developing its own weapons systems, including Hyper Velocity Gliding Projectile, Japan's first de facto ballistic missile carrying hypersonic glide vehicle with a range of 3,000 km, and Type 12 Kai cruise missile with a range of more than 1000 km.

 Constitutional limitations

 Article 9 of the Japanese Constitution prohibits Japan from establishing a military or solving international conflicts through violence.
 However, there has been widespread public debate since 2000 about the possibility of reducing or deleting Article 9 from the constitution.
 The article is interpreted as meaning that armed forces are legitimate for self-defense.
 This limits the capabilities of the JSDF as primarily for national defense.
-Currently, there are no long-range attack capabilities such as medium or Intercontinental ballistic missile.
-As of 2022, Japan was developing hypersonic glide vehicles and hypersonic missiles with a range of 3,000 km and cruise missiles with a range of more than 1000 km.
+Thus, there were no long-range attack capabilities until 2010s.
+Yet, as of 2022, Japan was developing multiple long-range missiles such as ballistic missiles and cruise missiles.
 However, due to the constraints of the Constitution, these are not for preemptive attacks on other countries, but for counter-attacks.